spiveym/amex-offer-monitor/README.md

 * notify\_all\_enrolled : Receive a summary about all enrolled offers on all cards
 * notify\_all\_eligible : Receive a summary about all eligible offers on all cards (probably huge!)

+## Other notes

+Occasionally on login amex will throw an extra security page prompting for the last 4 of your SSN.
+Currently experimenting with a solution to workaround this, but it may not happen often enough to big deal unless you are hammering them running the script over and over.